jbarthe/RPI/README.md

 Download Raspbian latest release on : https://www.raspberrypi.org/downloads/raspbian/

 Active SSH: add a file named ssh (without extension) in the boot partition.

+To use z-wave on rpi3, disable bluetooth by adding this line in /boot/config.txt :
+`dtoverlay=pi3-disable-bt`